snowplow/advanced-analytics-web-accelerator/content/_index.md

 - **Visualise -** Visualise the modelled data with Streamlit
 - **Track -** Setup and deploy tracking to your website or single page application
 - **Enrich -** Add enrichments to your data
-- **Next steps -** Gain value from your own pipeline data through modelling and visualisation
+- **Next steps -** Gain value from your own pipeline data through modeling and visualisation

 {{<mermaid>}}